-The second interview was on 31st December 2006 at their base in Gawuna.
-In both the two interviews Dahiru Daura was present and lead the interviews, providing most of the answers, with occasional interjection from Galadima AbdulWahab Sule, a consistent member of the troupe.
-In January 2011 I decided to formally record the troupe in a studio - being dissatisfied with the condenser microphone recordings I had been doing.
-Regretfully on getting to Muhammad Dahiru Daura's house, his wife informed us he died on 19th August 2010.
-We traced his 'band members', locating only one, Galadima AbdulWahab Sule, who had joined another Voice Master, and held a third interview with the new Voice Master, Tafida Haruna Isma'il on 24th January 2011.
-Tafida knew Dahiru Daura and was very familiar with Daura's catalogue, although he also has his own compositions.
-However, it was Galadima who provided more insight into their craft, with supporting explanations from the Tafida.
-The Galadima in fact was a civil servant, working in Gabasawa Local Government in Kano in the Special Education unit, and becomes part of a Voice Master choir on a part-time basis.
-At the end of the discussions, I asked if they had ever sung a tribute to Dahiru Daura - which they admitted they had not; however, right there and then, Tafida led a spontaneous moving eulogy which lasted for five minutes, detailing their sadness at the passing away of Muhammad Dahiru Daura, undoubtedly the most famous Voice Master among the Hausa beggar-minstrels.
+The second interview was on December 31, 2006 at the troupe's base in Gawuna.
+In both the two interviews, Dahiru Daura was present and led the interviews, providing most of the answers, with occasional interjection from Galadima AbdulWahab Sule, a consistent member of the troupe.
+In January 2011, I decided to formally record the troupe in a studio, dissatisfied with the condenser microphone recordings I had been doing.
+Regretfully, on getting to Muhammad Dahiru Daura's house, his wife informed us that he had died on August 19, 2010.
+We traced his "band members," locating only one, Galadima AbdulWahab Sule, who had joined another Voice-Master, and held a third interview with the new Voice-Master, Tafida Haruna Isma'il, on January 24, 2011.
+Tafida knew Dahiru Daura and was very familiar with Daura's catalog, although he also has his own compositions.
+However, it was Galadima who provided more insight into their craft, with supporting explanations from Tafida.
+Galadima was in fact a civil servant, working in Gabasawa Local Government in Kano in the Special Education unit, and became part of a Voice-Master choir on a part-time basis.
+At the end of the discussions, I asked if they had ever sung a tribute to Dahiru Daura, which they admitted they had not; however, right there and then, Tafida led a spontaneous moving eulogy which lasted for five minutes, detailing their sadness at the passing of Muhammad Dahiru Daura, undoubtedly the most famous Voice-Master among the Hausa beggar-minstrels.

-On Monday 7th February 2011 we eventually booked Golden Goose Studios, Kano, where Tafida and his choirs recorded the entire known catalogue of Muhammad Dahiru Daura of eight compositions, in addition to a tribute to Dahiru Daura.
+On Monday February 7, 2011, we eventually booked Golden Goose Studios, Kano, where Tafida and his choir recorded the entire known catalog of Muhammad Dahiru Daura-eight compositions, in addition to a tribute to Dahiru Daura.